 Frank Merriam was a trustee of estates and an agent for various properties.

-During the 1884-1885 winter season, the Merriams were living elsewhere and it was the home of William Eliot Sparks and his wife, Harriet Augusta (Mason) Sparks.
+During the 1884-1885 winter season, the Merriams were traveling in Europe and 183 Commonwealth was the home of William Eliot Sparks and his wife, Harriet Augusta (Mason) Sparks.
 Their primary home was in Taunton, where he was associated with his father-in-law’s machine works.
 By the 1885-1886 season, they had moved to 245 Commonwealth.

 The Merriams were again living at 183 Commonwealth again for the 1885-1886 and 1887-1888 winter seasons, but during the next season it was the home of Robert Chamblet Hooper and his wife, Helen Angier (Ames) Hooper.
 They had lived at 244 Beacon during the previous season.